xcomfan/xcomfan.github.io/go/control_structures/switch.md

 ## Basic switch usage

-The `switch` statement is a shorted way to write a sequence of `if else` statements.
-In go unlike other languages you do not need a `break` in each case.
+The `switch` statement is a shorthand way to write a sequence of `if else` statements.
+In Go unlike other languages you do not need a `break` in each case.
 Go will run just the one case unless you use the `fallthrough` option.
 Go will run the first case whose value is equal to the condition expression.

 ```go
 package main